claimskg/claimskg-explorer/README.md

 ## Virtuoso configuration

-As claimskg-explorer send request to the sparql endpoint of claimsKG, **if they are not located on the same origin**,Virutoso must allow CORS (Cross-Origin Resource Sharing) :
+As claimskg-explorer send request to the sparql endpoint of claimsKG, Virutoso must allow CORS (Cross-Origin Resource Sharing) :

 - Log on the Virutoso conductor interface
 - Go to Web Application Server